-Nepal, the wonderland in South Asia is gifted with lots of uniqueness.
-Those experiences are the monopoly of this land.
-From observing the sunrise over the Himalayas to the tropical rainforest in the flat lands Terai, there is always something new to experience and explore.
-The birthplace of Buddha or the ancient old temples in the Kathmandu Valley, each place has their own significance and importance.
+Nepal is gifted with unique characteristics.
+From watching the sunrise over the Himalayas to the tropical rainforest in the flat lands Terai, there is always something new to experience and explore.
+One of the important places to note is the birthplace of Buddha and the ancient temples in the Kathmandu Valley.
+Each place has their own significance and importance.

-It may be the learning the local skills from the local artisans or tasting the local food, everything is unique and worth experiencing.
-Visiting the villages and getting in touch with the local people in their daily chorus or meeting the city dwellers while they are chanting with spiritual music in temple or Stupa, every day you have a new activity to indulge with.
+The local artisans or tasting the local food is a great experience.
+Everything is unique and worth experiencing.
+Visiting the villages and getting in touch with the local people is a great experience and every day you have a new activity to enjoy.

 We had the privilege of designing a trip to Nepal.
 Santosh of Himalayan Circuit was our contact person.
 He was very patient with our changing ideas and really worked to find us a great trip.
 I would recommend this organization as a good place to organize a hassle-free vacation.